-Located in East Central Alberta, Camrose and District Support Services (CDSS) is a partnership between the Province of Alberta and the City of Camrose, Camrose County, and the Villages of Bawlf, Bittern Lake, Edberg, Hay Lakes, and Rosalind.
+Located in East Central Alberta, Camrose and District Family & Community Support Services (CDCFSS) is a partnership between the Province of Alberta and the City of Camrose, Camrose County, and the Villages of Bawlf, Bittern Lake, Edberg, Hay Lakes, and Rosalind.

-As an FCSS program, CDSS belongs to the FCSS Association of Alberta (FCSSAA).
+As an FCSS program, CDFCSS belongs to the FCSS Association of Alberta (FCSSAA).

-The CDSS Mission Statement reads: “CDSS is a partnership between the province and nine participating municipalities committed to supporting local preventive social initiatives to enhance the well-being of individuals, families and the community.”
+The CDFCSS Mission Statement reads: “CDFCSS is a partnership between the province and nine participating municipalities committed to supporting local preventive social initiatives to enhance the well-being of individuals, families and the community.”

 Anchored by Camrose County serving as Unit Authority, CDFCSS is otherwise self-governed.
 The Board of Directors is comprised of two City Council representatives, two County Council representatives, and one Villages representative.
 Each fall, the Board of Directors sets the budget for the following year, based on funding requests from local programs (see Funding Information).
 CDFCSS runs some of its own services (known as “internal programs”) and also funds several independent organizations (known as “external programs”).

 To find out more about CDFCSS programs, services and partnerships, please explore the drop-down menu at the top of the page, or download the 2020 Annual Report.
 To view the most recent financials statements download the CDSS 2020 Audited Financial Statement